slacgismo/gismo-cloud-deploy/README.md

 $  touch ./gismoclouddeploy/services/cli/.env
 ```

-The below is the sample variables in .env file, and replace `<your-aws-key> `with correct keys.
+Below are the sample variables in the .env file, and replace `<your-aws-key>` with the correct keys.
 ~~~
 AWS_ACCESS_KEY_ID=<your-aws-access-key-id>
 AWS_SECRET_ACCESS_KEY=<your-aws-secret-access-key-id>